-Included in interest incurred was \$1.1 million amortization of deferred financing costs of and \$0.2 million amortization of Convertible Notes discount for the year ended December 31, 2014.
+Included in interest incurred was amortization of deferred financing costs for notes payable and amortization of Convertible Notes discount of \$3.9 million and \$1.3 million for the years ended December 31, 2015 and 2014, respectively.

 10. INCOME TAXES